PPPaully/realtime_cg/Task1_Glut_Circle/readme.txt

 -bmp w h
 This causes no OpenGL window and renders all shaded object(s) into an image file with w-pixel width and h-pixel height in BMP format.
 Minimum width and height are 400 pixels.
 -ppm w h
 Same as -bmp command but in PPM format.
-If you adds both -bmp and -ppm commands, it will write only BMP image file.
+If you add both -bmp and -ppm commands, it will write only BMP image file.